 Summary

-We propose a deep neural network-based framework for automatic baseline correction (ABC-Net) of spontaneous potential (SP) logs.
-To overcome the challenge of SP log deviation and trend accumulation with depth due to salinity and temperature effects, we propose an automatic correction algorithm using deep learning.
-The proposed framework utilizes a deep convolutional U-Net model to estimate the baseline-corrected SP log from the raw SP log and a set of attributes.
-The benefit of this approach is its ability to compress and denoise the raw SP log and its attributes into a latent representation and to efficiently predict the baseline-corrected SP log without manual interpretation.
-We validate this approach against manually corrected SP logs, and test with unseen wells in the Gulf of Mexico.
-Finally, we use the trained model to estimate the volumetric concentration of shale in order to detect potential CO2 storage sites in the Gulf of Mexico.
+We propose a deep neural network-based framework for automatic baseline correction (ABC-Net) of spontaneous potential (SP) logs and sweet spot prediction, to overcome the challenge of SP log deviation and trend accumulation with depth due to salinity and temperature effects,.
+Our proposed method utilizes a deep convolutional U-Net model to estimate the baseline-corrected SP log from the raw SP log and a set of other collocated predictor features, based on feature engineering to calculate other attribues from the SP log.
+The benefit of this approach is its ability to compress and denoise the predictor features, raw SP log and its attributes into a latent representation and then to efficiently predict the baseline-corrected SP log without manual interpretation.
+We train and test our proposed deep learning model against manually corrected SP logs, and test with unseen wells in the Gulf of Mexico.
+Finally, we use the trained deep learning model to estimate the baseline corrected SP log to estimate the volumetric concentration of shale and then to detect potential CO2 storage sites in the Gulf of Mexico.

 Introduction